-The SHAPE System is hosted by the national Center for School Mental Health (CSMH) at the University of Maryland School of Medicine.
-The CSMH is committed to enhancing understanding and supporting implementation of comprehensive school mental health policies and programs that are innovative, effective, and culturally and linguistically competent across the developmental spectrum (from preschool through post-secondary), and three tiers of mental health programming (promotion, prevention, intervention).
-The mission of the CSMH is to strengthen policies and programs in school mental health to improve learning and promote success for America's youth.
+The SHAPE System is hosted by the National Center for School Mental Health (NCSMH) at the University of Maryland School of Medicine.
+The NCSMH is committed to enhancing understanding and supporting implementation of comprehensive school mental health policies and programs that are innovative, effective, and culturally and linguistically competent across the developmental spectrum (from preschool through post-secondary), and three tiers of mental health programming (promotion, prevention, intervention).
+The mission of the NCSMH is to strengthen policies and programs in school mental health to improve learning and promote success for America's youth.
 From its inception in 1995, the Center's leadership and interdisciplinary staff has promoted the importance of providing mental health services to children, adolescents, and families directly in schools and communities.

 What is the National Quality Initiative?